9x20 Lathe

 Gear Bearings

 Tramming the gear in a four-jaw chuck.
-Mind the gap.

-Opening up the gear's center with a
+Resizing the gear's center

 carbide insert boring bar.